Tanguyvans/HackAI/README.md

 ## Optimization

-Once our model is chosen, we can optimize it.
+Once our model has been chosen, we were able to optimize it.
 We used a lot of different methods to optimize the model.

 ### Quantization